 The Oxfordshire Academy for Broadcast Journalism is a new opportunity for students to delve into the world of the media with taster and development sessions in creating a podcast, writing a blog post and learning how to present.
 This provides a platform for students with a story to tell.

 Primary School Partnerships

-Under the leadership of our primary school liaison teacher, Victoria Middleton, and with the support of our DT and Art teachers, Mike Webb and Kate Byrne, we are forging further links between Abingdon School and our surrounding primary schools through the running of various extra curricular activities which include Fun with Languages, an introduction to humanities, business challenge, mini Olympics, reading mentors and Art and DT clubs.
+Under the leadership of our primary school liaison teacher, we are forging further links between Abingdon School and our surrounding primary schools through the running of various extra curricular activities which include Fun with Languages, an introduction to humanities, business challenge, mini Olympics, reading mentors and extra curricular clubs.
 These activities help develop mutually beneficial partnerships, where primary school students and staff are supported both with academic and extra curricular activities and our own staff experience a completely different teaching environment which supports their CPD.
 There are also opportunities to promote student leadership with many of our Key Stage 4 and 5 students supporting these primary school activities.